-We provide specialist treatment for all areas of benign upper GI disease, especially gallbladder surgery, anti-reflux surgery, hiatus hernia surgery and abdominal wall hernia surgery– all of which are performed by laparoscopic (keyhole) techniques.
+We provide specialist treatment for all areas of benign upper GI disease, including gallbladder surgery, anti-reflux surgery, hiatus hernia surgery and abdominal wall hernia surgery– all of which are performed by laparoscopic (keyhole) techniques.

 Chemotherapy and / or radiotherapy are available to patients around the time of oesophageal or gastric surgery.